-Visit a ceramic shop to discover the hundreds of models available, with a wide variety of colors, textures and even shapes.
+Visit a ceramic shop to discover the hundreds of models available, with a wide variety of colours, textures and even shapes.
 With these tiles, you could transform a dull kitchen into a colourful, modern, creative, daring or classic space, according to your tastes.

 This second option has been gaining popularity in recent years as it is easy to install and generally affordable.
 The self-adhesive backsplash allows you to choose from a wide variety of surface finishes, while avoiding having to pay the costs associated with the original material, be it brick, tile, wood, or stone.

-Fake or real brick
+Faux or real brick